-- Štandard 6" Decromesh Default Flue Kit. - Standard 6" Decromesh Default Flue Kit incorporating an additional 900mm high x 180 degree stainless steel rear flue shield fitted between the Decromesh and the active flue, or - 6" Half shield Default Kit (Double Sleeve Flue Kit).
+- Standard 6" Decromesh Default Flue Kit incorporating an additional 900mm high x 180 degree stainless steel rear flue shield fitted between the Decromesh and the active flue, or - 6" Half shield Default Kit (Double Sleeve Flue Kit).
 NOTE THAT INSTALLATION CLEARANCES ARE DIFFERENT FOR EACH FLUE TYPE.

-The flue system installed with the Eureka Jade must comply with Australian and New Zealand installation standards AS/ NZS 2918:2018, and be installed to the flue manufacturer's instructions.
+The flue system installed must comply with Australian and New Zealand installation standards AS/NZS 2918:2018, and be installed to the flue manufacturer's instructions.

-The performance of your heater is highly dependant on an effective flue system.
-In many cases, poor start-up, dirty glass, down draft causing smoke spillage when the door is open, and reduced heat output can all be caused by the flue system being too short or incorrectly installed.
-Excessive flue length is also undesirable, as it can cause excessive flue draft resulting in short burn times and over-firing of the heater.
+The performance of your heater is highly dependent on an effective flue system.
+In many cases, poor startup, dirty glass, down draft causing smoke spillage when the door is open, and reduced heat output, can all be caused by the flue system being too short or incorrectly installed.
+Excessive flue length is also undesirable, as it can cause excessive flue draft, resulting in short burn times and over-firing of the heater.

-Clearance To Combustibles
+Clearance To Combustibles: